The Credit Union Difference

 All credit unions take deposits and make loans, however, as they are there only to serve their own members the exact nature of their services and products will be unique to the individual credit union.
 In respect of savings, services may include instant access savings accounts; term or notice savings accounts; Christmas savings accounts and budgeting facilities.

-In terms of loans, services may include unsecured lending, secured lending, mortgages and business loans.
+In terms of loans, services may include unsecured lending, secured lending and business loans.
 The lending limits and criteria are set individually by each credit union.
 What unites them, however, is their view of an individual as a “member” not a customer: Credit unions are ethical lenders and do not lend where it is not in the best interests of the member.

 Who owns and runs a Credit Union?